 Here is the catalog of Everest which was issued around late 1950s.
+It was two centerfolds, very simple.
+However, the content of it was precious.

+Everest was the brand name of Tsuchiya industry which continued from prewar.
+And it was famous in the part of competition bicycle.
 In the advertisements of a magazine which was issued by the time I started cycling (early 1970s), the brand name was written as "Everest" in Japanese.
+However, it was described as "Evarest" in this catalog.
+To senior cyclists more than me, the name of "Evarest" might be more familiar than "Everest".

+The catalog introduced four kinds of bicycle with photos.
 One of them was a racing model.
 The others were "Tourists" which were called as "Touring model" during the first cycling boom around late 1950s.

+I could not identify about the publication year of the catalog.
 However, I supposed that the catalog was issued around late 50s because of several cues below.

 1. There were two digits of area code in the telephone number.